slior/race-game/docs/codemaps/engine/strategies/codemap.md

 ## Purpose

 This module implements the Strategy design pattern for the game's AI opponents.
-It defines a common interface for all AI decision-making and provides multiple, interchangeable strategy implementations, each with a distinct "personality".
+It defines a common interface for all AI decision-making and provides multiple, interchangeable strategy implementations.
+The strategies are designed to be "pure" in that they rely on helper functions and constants from `src/types.ts` rather than implementing their own logic for common tasks like checking immunities or finding the lead player.

 ## Files

-- `IAIStrategy.ts`: Defines the core contract for all AI strategies.
+- [`IAIStrategy.ts`](../../../../src/engine/strategies/IAIStrategy.ts): Defines the core contract for all AI strategies.
-  - [`IAIStrategy`](../../../../src/engine/strategies/IAIStrategy.ts): An interface requiring a `decideMove()` method, which analyzes the game state and returns the AI's chosen action.
+  - `IAIStrategy`: An interface requiring a `decideMove()` method.
-  - [`AIAction`](../../../../src/engine/strategies/IAIStrategy.ts): A type that represents the move an AI decides to make (`PLAY_CARD` or `DISCARD_CARD`).
+  - `GameAction`: A type that represents the move an AI decides to make.
+  - `newGameAction()`: A helper function to create a `GameAction` object.
-- `HeuristicStrategy.ts`: A balanced, rule-based AI behavior.
-  - [`HeuristicStrategy`](../../../../src/engine/strategies/HeuristicStrategy.ts): Implements a conservative logic that prioritizes self-preservation (playing remedies), then making progress, then hindering opponents as a lower priority.
+- [`HeuristicStrategy.ts`](../../../../src/engine/strategies/HeuristicStrategy.ts): A balanced, rule-based AI behavior that prioritizes self-preservation (playing remedies), then making progress, then hindering opponents.
-- `AggressorStrategy.ts`: An aggressive AI behavior.
-  - [`AggressorStrategy`](../../../../src/engine/strategies/AggressorStrategy.ts): Implements a simple, offensive logic that prioritizes blocking the lead opponent over making its own progress.
+- [`AggressorStrategy.ts`](../../../../src/engine/strategies/AggressorStrategy.ts): An aggressive AI behavior that prioritizes blocking the lead opponent over making its own progress.

 ## Architecture